4 Steps To Get Rid Of Cravings With No Need For Willpower

 Be careful – you do not have to like these foods.

-Logically trying to change your eating habits looks like calorie counting, food journaling, etc.
+Logically, trying to change your eating habits looks like calorie counting, food journaling, etc.

-It’s Thinking, instead of Feeling.
-Now let’s do an exercise from the book
+It’s Thinking instead of Feeling.
+Now, let’s do an exercise from the book

 Yet, humans evolved over millions of years to Feel their food, not think about it.

-If you want to learn more about getting into your body, check out this article here about hunger.
+If you want to learn more about getting into your body, check out this article about hunger.

-About the Author
+About the author

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.